 Help Me Focus is an app blocker with many advanced features.
 It not only lets you block apps to keep you off your phone but it can also create a profile.
 Now in this profile, you can select days and the time slot when the app would run and block apps and notifications.
 The profile automatically deactivates once the time slot is over.
 This makes the whole process automated and you can focus on more important things.

 The app has an instant block button as well to permanently block apps.
 And in case you still can’t resist the urge to check the notifications, there is an inbuilt failsafe which is known as the super strict mode.
 It prevents uninstallation of Help Me Focus and modification of the profile when it is active.

 Cons: You can still see the muted notifications in the app.

 Download Help Me Focus for Android (free)

-Freedom is more of a content blocker which blocks most of the websites on Safari.
+Freedom is more of a content blocker that blocks most of the websites on Safari.
 However, you can block apps too in the paid version.
 It is available only for iOS now and has a very simple UI.
 You start a session by setting the time period and choosing the websites to block.
-You can customize or make new blocklist for your content that needs to be blocked.
+You can customize or make a new blocklist for your content that needs to be blocked.
 There is a locked mode when enabled would prevent you from stopping the sessions and making it harder for you to quit the app.

 Pros: best for blocking social media websites in Safari.